-Yoga Teacher Training in Dharamshala
+Yoga Teacher Training Courses in Dharamsala India

 We have particularly chosen 4 styles of yoga that we believe will create the best foundation for being a yoga teacher in today’s world.
 The theory content of the RYT 200 course also complements these requirements and offers a deep understanding of spiritual and traditional yogic philosophy and values.